-A New CRC for Bushfires and Natural Hazards
+A new CRC for Bushfires and Natural Hazards

 Prime Minister boosts funding for research

-The Bushfire Cooperative Research Centre welcomes the Australian Government announcement to create an expanded national centre for research into bushfires and natural hazards.
+The Bushfire Cooperative Research Centre welcomes the Australian Government announcement (13 February 2013) to create an expanded national centre for research into bushfires and natural hazards.

 The Prime Minister Julia Gillard has pledged $47 million over eight years for a new Bushfire and Natural Hazards Cooperative Research Centre from 1 July 2013.